Postal problems could continue despite suspension of policies blamed for mail delays

 Lori Cash, who works at a post office outside Buffalo, said mail has been piling up, causing delays for rural communities.

-"We’re seeing some zip codes that haven’t received mail in a couple days,” Cash said.
+“We’re seeing some Zip codes that haven’t received mail in a couple days,” she said.

 In Tampa, postal clerk Annette Castro said mail is not being delivered as quickly as it used to be.
 She attributed the problems to DeJoy’s order that mail delivery trucks depart on time rather than waiting for all of that day’s mail to be loaded.

 “Mail is being left on the dock,” Castro said.
-“We are short people because they’re not hiring.
+“We are short people, because they’re not hiring.
 I do see mail starting to get backed up.”

 Supporters of DeJoy’s changes said the new rules are necessary for an agency that has been under financial pressure from declining volume and rising competition.
 U.S. mail volume peaked in 2006 at more than 200 billion pieces.
 It is now down to fewer than 150 billion pieces a year.
 At the same time, the Postal Service delivers to more addresses than ever.